CodeDynasty-dev/Jetpath/docs/docs/quickstart.md

 ## Step 2: Install Dependencies

-If you haven't already, install JetPath and a schema library (we'll use Zod here).
+If you haven't already, install Jetpath and a schema library (we'll use Zod here).
 Choose the command for your runtime:

 ```shell
 # Using npm (Node.js)